AlexArutiunian/useful_manuals/remote_server_ssh/README.md

 Good [video](https://youtu.be/JdpcvDCxGfQ?si=5X-3RHpQaM9bOXsT)

-# REMOTE Server setup by SSH in linux (kali or others)
+# REMOTE Server settings by SSH in linux (kali or others)

 ## Check ip on device